StatesOfJersey/webanalytics.gov.je/README.md

-## analytics.usa.gov
+## webanalytics.gov.je

-A project to publish website analytics for the US federal government.
+A project to publish website analytics for the States of Jersey government and is a fork of [analytics.usa.gov](https://github.com/18F/analytics.usa.gov).

 For a detailed description of how the site works, read [18F's blog post on analytics.usa.gov](https://18f.gsa.gov/2015/03/19/how-we-built-analytics-usa-gov/).